6 September 2017

-Milton Keynes, UK, September 6, 2017 – MSD Animal Health (known as Merck Animal Health within the United States and Canada) today announced at this year’s World Veterinary Poultry Association (WVPA) Congress, the launch of INNOVAX®-ND-IBD, the first live vaccine made with biotechnology that protects against three highly infectious diseases in poultry – Newcastle Disease (ND), Infectious Bursal Disease (IBD) and Marek’s disease (MD).
+Milton Keynes, UK, September 6, 2017 – MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) today announced at this year’s World Veterinary Poultry Association (WVPA) Congress, the launch of INNOVAX®-ND-IBD, the first live vaccine made with biotechnology that protects against three highly infectious diseases in poultry – Newcastle Disease (ND), Infectious Bursal Disease (IBD) and Marek’s disease (MD).
 When given to chickens by hatchery vaccination, it provides protection for ND, IBD and MD simultaneously.

 There are currently no treatment options available in Europe to combat these highly contagious infections which affect a range of systems, including the nervous, respiratory, immune and reproductive systems of many species of domestic and wild birds.
 1,2,3 If an outbreak hits a flock, the impact on the birds’ welfare and productivity is significant.

 “If left uncontrolled, these diseases not only affect the health of the birds but can also wipe out entire flocks, resulting in a huge economic loss for poultry producers,” says Taylor Barbosa, Executive Director, Global Poultry, MSD Animal Health.
 Prevention is the best method of protecting poultry from these devastating diseases.
 INNOVAX-ND-IBD makes it easier for producers to protect their flocks with a single vaccine, which does not interfere with other live respiratory vaccines, giving vaccinated chickens a full range of protection and producers more flexibility when designing the vaccination program.”